pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 In part one we left off just as our Lord of the Rings themed tour was about to begin.

 If you remember, we chose to do a guided tour in the hopes that it would introduce us to parts of New Zealand which we might not choose to visit, or might not know to visit, ourselves.
-Red Carpet Tours (which I [spoke about](2024-09-15-new-zealand-1.md#red-carpet-tours) in part 1) were the tour operators and they had directed us to meet at the [Sudima Hotel](https://www.sudimahotels.com/en/our-hotels/auckland-airport/) just outside the airport.
+Red Carpet Tours (which I [spoke about](2024-09-15-new-zealand-1.md#red-carpet-tours) in part 1) were the tour operators, and they had directed us to meet at the [Sudima Hotel](https://www.sudimahotels.com/en/our-hotels/auckland-airport/) just outside the airport.

-It felt wrong to head back to the airport so soon but we were excited to meet the tour group.
+It felt wrong to head back to the airport so soon, but we were excited to meet the tour group.

 Checking in at the Sudima was like checking in at every other hotel, except they had a big display on the wall telling you how many kW of energy they were generating from solar at that moment.
 As a massive nerd I was excited to learn the Sudima had 125kW of solar panels on the roof, and the real-time display in the lobby shows the amount of energy being consumed from the grid, and the panels.